Mary Nimmo Moran: Biography

 She was elected to the Society of Painter-Etchers of New York in 1879.
 In 1881, she was invited along with her husband to become a member of the Royal Society of Painters and Etchers of Great Britain and she was able to exhibit and showcase her work.
 She was the only woman among the 65 original fellows chosen for London's Royal Society of Painter-Etchers.
 Her prints were recognized for their boldness and originality and were collected by the British critic John Ruskin among others.
 She was a frequent exhibitor of the American Society of Painters and Etchers.
 Mary Nimmo Moran often signed her etchings "M. Nimmo Moran" or "M. N. Moran", leading many people, including the membership committees, to believe she was a male artist.
 Her etchings earned critical praise for their directness and boldness.

 The Moran family relocated to Newark, New Jersey in 1872.
 In June 1881, they moved to New York City.
 Mary was able to use the city as an inspiration and capture the transition of the city.
 In 1882, the Moran family decided to do another trip to England and Scotland.
 Mary was able to do some artwork there and one of them was Cochrane's O'The Craig-Strathaven, which was an ode to the town she was born.
 In 1884 they moved to East Hampton, Long Island.
 This town became the subject of many of Nimmo Moran's most successful etchings.
 The Moran home in East Hampton became the center of a productive artists' colony and is today designated as a National Historic Landmark.
 It is also a contributing property to the East Hampton Village District, a historic district listed on the National Register of Historic Places.

 Her paintings were exhibited sporadically at the National Academy of Design.
-It was presented at the Society of American Artists from 1879-1899 at the Pennsylvania Academy of the Fine Arts.
+It was presented at the Society of American Artists from 1879 to 1899 at the Pennsylvania Academy of the Fine Arts.

 Fifty-four of her etchings were presented in a Mammoth Exhibition of Women Printmakers at the Museum of Fine Arts in Boston from November 1 through December 31, 1887.

 Nimmo Moran exhibited her work at the Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.

 Nimmo Moran was described as simultaneously charming, personable, bright, modest, and humble.
 Notably, she was well-versed in many different fields of artistry.

-In the summer of 1950, her etchings were presented at the Smithsonian Institution in Washington D.C.
+In summer 1950, her etchings were presented at the Smithsonian Institution in Washington D.C.

 Death

-Moran died of typhoid fever in 1899, after nursing her daughter Ruth through the disease.
+Moran died of typhoid fever on September 25, 1899, aged 57, after nursing her daughter Ruth through the disease.
 She was buried beside Goose Pond, a subject of many of her etchings, near her home in East Hampton.